danpush/t-rex-game-bot/README.md

 This project is licensed under the MIT License.
 See the [LICENSE.md](LICENSE.md) file for details

-Created August 2017 by Daniel Apushkinsky
+Created August 2017 by Daniel Apushkinsky (Last Updated August 2019)